dodero/gii-dss-iiss/bibliografia.md

 C. Walls & R. Breidenbach. <a id="spring">Spring in Action.</a> Manning Publications, 2005.

 T. DeMarco. <a id="demarco">Structured Analysis and System Specification</a>.
 Yourdon Press, 1979.

+Robert C. Martin & Micah Martin. <a id="unclebob">Agile Principles, Patterns and Practices in C#</a>, Prentice Hall, 2006.